onyxcode/onyxcode/README.md

 # Hey, I'm Nyx!

-## Current Projects
+## What's happening in my life?
-- Google IT Support Professional Certificate
+- Learning Rust
-- Roblox Game Development
+- Looking for a job

 ## Setup